openhab/openhab-docs/addons/index.md

 misc = restdocs
 ```

-To install the network binding like we want in this example, we just need to add the id *network* to the binding section.
+To install the network Binding like we want in this example, we just need to add the id *network* to the Binding section.

 ```text
 binding = astro,mqtt1,network